AdobeDocs/analytics-platform.en/help/data-ingestion/aepwebsdk.md

 ---
-title: Ingest data via the Adobe Experience Platform Web SDK and the Edge Network
+title: Ingest data via the Adobe Experience Platform Web SDK
 description: Explain how to ingest data into Customer Journey Analytics via the Adobe Experience Platform Web SDK and the Edge Network
 solution: Customer Journey Analytics
 feature: Basics
 exl-id: 0b595e9e-0dcf-4c70-ac6d-5a2322824328
 ---
-# Ingest data via the Adobe Experience Platform Web SDK and the Edge Network
+# Ingest data via the Adobe Experience Platform Web SDK

 This quick start guide explains how you can ingest website tracking data directly into Adobe Experience Platform using the Adobe Experience Platform Web SDK and Edge Network and then use that data in Customer Journey Analytics.